bookingactivities/booking-activities/readme.txt

 * Fix - WC order status not changed after booking status change
 * Fix - Activities were not hidden according to the selected calendars in bookings page filters
 * Fix - Error with qTranslate-XT if the language was not changed
+* Fix - Bad rounding of the WC coupon refund amounts
+* Fix - Don't change booking user_id when a WC order customer changes (at the same time as its status)
+* Optimization - JS variables passed via PHP are now loaded only once, have been significantly reduced, and are filtered for the frontend
 * Dev - Make sure that the repeated events' occurences and exceptions are included in the repeat period when updated

 = 1.7.20 - 2020/02/22 =